 Muzyka od której z wrażenia zasycha w gardle.
 Klasyk.

-RussDW połowie lat osiemdziesiątych, kiedy większość Soundsystemów zmieniała swój rastafariański repertuar na modny w tych czasach dancehall, jedynym przedstawicielem nurtu roots był Jah Shaka.
+W połowie lat osiemdziesiątych, kiedy większość Soundsystemów zmieniała swój rastafariański repertuar na modny w tych czasach dancehall, jedynym przedstawicielem nurtu roots był Jah Shaka.
 To wokół niego zgromadziło się wielu fanów roots i świadomego grania, którzy tłumnie przychodzili na jego sesje przepełnione masą steppersowych dubplatów i głęboko medytacyjnych dubów.

 Tłumy ludzi na sesjach Shaki były zróźnicowane, już nie tak jak kilka lat wcześniej kiedy to sesje były świętym miejscem dla czarnej społeczności Londynu, zaczęli pojawiać się równieź biali fani ciężkiego basu, zapierającego dech w piersiach głośnego grania, wyjących syren i śpiewu Jah Shaki.